Phlebotomy License Examination in Dallas, Pearsall, San Antonio, Waco, TX

 Orders and Equipment Selection

 This category contains 17 questions and has about 14% of the total score.
-The questions in this category include how a phlebotomist should evaluate and select equipment for use.
-They should know how to choose, recognize, and evaluate the various tools needed to perform a task.
+The questions in this category include how a phlebotomist should test and select equipment for use.
+They should know how to choose, recognize, and test the various tools needed to perform a task.

 Practice Areas